 - Two childhood doses of DPT (diphtheria, pertussis, tetanus) or any combination of these single antigens with an additional booster within the last 10 years is required.
 Please refer to the website for the Immunization Action Coalition or The Centers for Disease Control and Prevention for information on childhood vaccines.

 - Students must provide documentation of two live measles, mumps, rubella (MMR) vaccines after their first birthday.
 Receipt or combination of single antigens will need to be discussed with a medical professional at Student Health Services.
+The student may show proof of an immune serology test.

 All students are screened for tuberculosis (TB).
 If you have tested positive for TB in the past, do not take the skin test (PPD) again.
 Please call or email Student Health Services for more information.
 If you received the BCG vaccine as a child, you must complete the TB screening by either the TB skin test or a blood test (either the Quantiferon TB gold test or the T-Spot test).
 A copy of the lab report is required if you use one of the blood tests.
 The Quantiferon TB gold test is also offered at Student Health Services.
+Chest x-ray reports are not acceptable.

 In addition to the required immunizations, Wheaton College, the American College Health Association (ACHA), and the Centers for Disease Control and Prevention (CDC) strongly recommend vaccines against the following: